magic-lantern/NLP_Project/safor/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+## Current Project To Do List:
+* Create project summary for Home Page
+* Fix footer - doesn't stay at bottom of page if scrolling required
+* View Annotations Tab:
+  * Should be interactive
+  * Retrieve information from data store
+* Edit/Create Annotations Tab:
+  * Should be interactive
+  * Should store information to data store
+* Disease Concepts Page Tab:
+  * Should be interactive
+  * Store information to data store
+* User Authentication - should be required for all tabs other than Home
+  * All actions should be logged per user.
+  * Annotations should be per user.
+  * Concepts should be global.

 ## Prerequisites

 You will need the following things properly installed on your computer.